 What are eating disorders?

-Eating disorders include extreme thoughts, emotions, & behaviors surrounding weight, food, & body shape.
+Eating disorders typically include extreme thoughts, emotions, & behaviors surrounding food, weight & body shape.
 There is a pronounced disruption in eating behaviors & weight management as well as intense anxiety about body weight & size.
 Eating disorders are often a dangerous response to stress.
-They are serious emotional & physical problems that can have life-threatening consequences for females & males.
+They are serious emotional & physical problems that can have life-threatening consequences for people of all genders, races, ethnicities, sexualities, and body types.
 The most common eating disorders are described below:

 Anorexia Nervosa